fkhadra/react-toastify/README.md

 - Pause toast when window loses focus 👁
 - Fancy progress bar to display the remaining time
 - Possibility to update a toast
+- You can controll the progress bar a la npgrogress 😲

 ## From v3 to v4